wiseman-timelord/Chat-Gradio-Gguf/README.md

 ```

 ### Notation
+- Support was dripped for Windows 7-8 (not 8.1), because FastEmbed/ONNX is not compatible with 7-8.
+Implementing Torch/Transformers instead is not possible currently due to size/context issues in AI programming, but may feature later.
 - Optimize context length; the chatbot will chunk data to the size of the context length, however using a max_context_length of ~128000 is EXTREMELY SLOW, and on older computers try NOT to use a context_length over ~32000.
 - The "iMatrix" models do not currently work, due to requirement of Cuda for imatrix to work.
 Just to save some issues for people that dont know.
 - For Vulkan installations, you must install the Vulkan SDK, it may come with your graphics card, otherwise you must go here [Vulkan SDK](https://vulkan.lunarg.com/sdk/home).